BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-01-HelloWorld-Tutorial_part3.markdown

 ![drawing](/img/Tutorial/screenshot_9.png)

-Lets start off by managing the properties of that vertice.
+Lets start off by managing the properties of that vertex.
 Each vertex and edge that we create has access to an array of properties to manage their appearance.
 The first property we will look at is the color property.

 ## Step 1: Changing the vertex color